Coal in Ukraine: Consumption, import and export

 Coal consumption in 2012 grew to 61.207 million tonnes, up 6.2% compared with 2011.
-Most is used for public utilities and for power generation.
-However local coal only provides 50% of the country’s electricity needs, therefore requiring Ukraine to import from Russia and Poland.
+Most was used for public utilities and for power generation.
+However, local coal only provided 50% of the country's electricity needs, therefore requiring Ukraine to import from Russia and Poland.

-As of 2013, the Ukrainian government plans to completely replace the natural gas used in the steel industry and some other economic sectors with coal.
+As of 2013, the Ukrainian government planned to completely replace the natural gas used in the steel industry and some other economic sectors with coal.

 Coal powered 38% of Ukrainian electrical generation in 2014.
 The relative cost of domestic coal versus imported coal, nuclear and gas, made it unworkable.
 In 2016, the nation imported 15.648 million tonnes of coal and anthracite worth of $1.467 billion.
 In the year before the start of the Russo-Ukrainian War, 2013, Ukraine exported 500 thousand tonnes and imported 25 million tonnes.
 In 2016, Ukraine exported 520,585 tonnes of coal and anthracite worth of $44.762 million.

-In 2019, Ukraine produced the highest amount of PM_{10} particulates and sulfur dioxide air pollution emissions in Europe from coal fired electricity generation.
+In 2019, Ukraine produced the highest amount of PM_{10} particulates and sulfur dioxide air pollution emissions in Europe from coal-fired electricity generation.
 None of Ukraine's power plants have desulfurization equipment other than a small trial plant on unit 2 of Trypilska thermal power plant.

 In June 2020, the Government of Ukraine prioritized the usage of coal at Ukrainian power stations to reduce the import of natural gas used at the power stations for electricity production.